SynapseMedia/nucleus/README.md

 The process of evaluating the resolvers will determine the type of action to be executed in the VideoSchema |
 ImageSchema:

 When establishing a `cid`, the gateway just associate that hash to the metadata.
-If a URL is found, the gateway must execute the download of the file in a directory associated with each movie and ingest it in IPFS to obtain its corresponding `cid` and later associate it to the movie in the metadata:
+If an `url` is found, the gateway must execute the download of the file in a directory associated with each movie and ingest it in IPFS to obtain its corresponding `cid` and later associate it to the movie in the metadata: